hashicorp/terraform-provider-hcp/docs/resources/packer_run_task.md

 subcategory: ""
 description: |-
   The Packer Run Task resource allows you to regenerate the HMAC key for an HCP Packer Registry's run task.
+  If you do not need to regenerate the HMAC key, it is recommended to use the hcp_packer_run_task data source instead.
 ---

 # hcp_packer_run_task (Resource)